-A Right of First Offer or a Right of First Refusal granted to the District by a property owner provides the District the first chance to buy a property or match an offer received from an interested third party.
-The District's use of these rights of purchase have been an effective tool to secure future opportunities to purchase open space lands as they become available for sale.
+When a property owner grants a Right of Purchase to the District, it provides the District the first chance to buy a property or match an offer received from an interested third party.
+The District's use of these rights have been an effective tool to secure future opportunities to purchase open space lands as they become available for sale.

 A Right of First Offer obligates the property owner to offer a property for sale to the District before putting it on the open market.
-This right typically has an election to purchase timeline of 60 days.
+This right typically has an election-to-purchase timeline of 60 days.
 This timeline allows for the District and seller to obtain an independent appraisal to determine the fair market value of the property as part of the negotiation process.

 A Right of First Refusal allows the District the opportunity to match a purchase offer received from a bona fide third party buyer or decline to purchase.
-A Right of First Refusal has a shorter election to purchase timeline, typically 15 to 30 days.
+A Right of First Refusal has a shorter election-to-purchase timeline, typically 15 to 30 days.
 The District can request an extension, but the seller is not obligated to grant the request.

-Normally, when any property becomes available for purchase, the RPC is given an opportunity to review or tour the property and evaluate its value to the District's mission.
-The RPC then makes a recommendation to the full Board of Directors whether to proceed with the purchase.
-The typical process to seek approval to purchase takes a minimum of 60 days from when an interested seller first contacts the District.
+Normally, when any property becomes available for purchase, the District's Real Property Committee (RPC) has opportunity to review or tour the property and evaluate its value to the

+District's mission.
+The RPC then makes a recommendation to the full Board whether to proceed with the purchase.
+The typical process to seek approval to purchase through RPC and then the Board takes a minimum of 60 days from when an interested seller first contacts the District.
 In actuality, it may take longer if there is a need to complete an appraisal, conduct due diligence on site conditions, negotiate terms of purchase, and schedule property tours.

-The District tries to negotiate and secure both Rights of First Offer and Rights of First Refusal on properties of value to the District when possible and follows a similar Board approval process to purchase these rights.
-All of the District's existing rights of purchase were previously approved by the Board of Directors as part of a past land purchase or transaction.
+The District tries to negotiate and secure both Rights of First Offer and Rights of First Refusal on properties of value to the District when possible and follows a Board approval process to purchase these rights.
+All of the District's existing Rights of Purchase described below were previously approved by the Board as part of a past land purchase or transaction.
 When secured, these rights of purchase are usually recorded on title.
-Securing either Rights of First Offer or Rights of First Refusal does not commit the District to purchase a property, as any purchase of property requires the full Board of Directors approval at the actual time of offering.
-Many years can elapse between when rights of purchase are secured and when the opportunity to exercise those rights emerges.
+Many years can elapse between when the District secures Rights of Purchase and when the opportunity to exercise those rights emerges.
+Securing either Rights of First Offer or Rights of First Refusal does not commit the District to purchase a property.
+Purchase requires the full Board's approval at the actual time of offering.

-Since the District's formation in 1972, the District has negotiated rights of purchase on many parcels that then led to the purchase of some significant properties or eliminated inholdings in various preserves.
-Currently, the District holds rights of purchase on eleven properties within or adjacent to seven Open Space Preserves (OSP), with varying terms.
+Since the District's formation in 1972, the District has negotiated Rights of Purchase on many parcels.
+These have then led to the purchase of some significant properties or eliminated inholdings in various preserves.
+Currently, the District holds Rights of Purchase with varying terms on eleven (11) properties within or adjacent to seven (7) Open Space Preserves (OSP).